sagemathinc/cocalc-doc/source/slides.rst

 You can create any number of slides.
 CoCalc slides let you use all the same tools as from the whiteboard: text, notes, freehand drawing, Jupyter code cells, mind maps, icons, and frames.
 Of course, text is editable in both markdown and rich text modes, with full latex formula and code block support.

-Here's the original CoCalc feature announcement: `ANN: CoCalc Slides -- create slides in CoCalc for presentations, with Jupyter code and latex math <https://github.com/sagemathinc/cocalc/discussions/6420>`_.
+Here's the CoCalc feature announcement and discussion: `ANN: CoCalc Slides -- create slides in CoCalc for presentations, with Jupyter code and latex math <https://github.com/sagemathinc/cocalc/discussions/6420>`_.

 .. figure:: img/slides/slides.png
     :width: 100%